BMB-STAT/BMB-STAT8/chapter1.md

 The *Coefficients:* section gives the intercept and slope, but also gives a probability that they're not zero along with stars to indicate significance.

 Near the bottom, look for the *adjusted R-squared value*.
 This gives a measure of how close to the line the data are.
-It has a scale of 0 - 1, with 1 indicating that all the points fall exacly on the line.
+It has a scale of 0 - 1, with 1 indicating that all the points fall exactly on the line.

 What is the adjusted R-squared value for this fit?